torquefi/torque_docs/docs/overview/01_engines.md

 <details>
 <summary>Getting Started</summary>
 <div class="faq-reward">
 To begin using Torque's currency engines, first select your desired Torque currency from the supported options.
-Then, deposit USDC as collateral to mint your chosen Torque tokens.
+Then, deposit collateral to mint your chosen Torque tokens.
 Throughout the process, make sure to monitor your health factor to maintain a safe position.
 When you're ready to exit, you can redeem your collateral at any time.
 Remember to check cross-chain gas fees and verify oracle prices before executing transactions.
 </div>
 </details>